AntonGerasimov/MLE_DS_HW/README.md

 docker cp <container_id>:/app/models/ ./

-Replace <container_id> with your running Docker container ID
+Replace <container_id> with your running Docker container ID, you can use

+docker run -it training_image /bin/bash

 Then Inference docker